Matt-J-Barlow/detection-response-foundations-portfolio/module-2-siem-detection-engineering/README.md

 ## Module 2 — SIEM Detection Engineering

 This module demonstrates the design and implementation of SIEM-based detection rules using Windows Security Event Logs.
-The focus is on identifying suspicious behavior through log analysis, including credential abuse, lateral movement, and privilege escalation.
+The focus is on identifying suspicious behavior through authentication and privilege-related events, with an emphasis on real-world SOC detection logic.

-Two detection rules are developed:

-- Detection 1: Suspicious Remote Logon (Event ID 4624)
-- Detection 2: Privileged Logon Anomaly (Event ID 4672)
+The detections in this module progress from single-event analysis to basic event correlation, reflecting how modern SOC teams identify abnormal behavior across multiple signals.

 ---

-# Detection 1 — Suspicious Remote Logon Detection
+# Detection 1 — Suspicious Remote Logon Detection (Event ID 4624)

 ### Threat Scenario
 An attacker uses valid credentials to access systems remotely and move laterally across the network.